-Clearbot was one of the winners in the pitching competition of this year’s Start-up Express, the Hong Kong Trade Development Council’s (HKTDC) leading entrepreneurship development programme.
+Clearbot was one of the winners in the pitching competition of the 2020 Start-up Express, the Hong Kong Trade Development Council’s (HKTDC) leading entrepreneurship development programme.
 The winners are arranged to participate in a series of activities that help them build connections, explore markets, seek partners and enhance brand awareness.

-Sidhant Gupta, Clearbot’s Founder (centre, main picture), said the award made last month is already bringing rewards for the start-up.
+Sidhant Gupta, Clearbot’s Founder (centre, main picture), said the award made in June 2020 brought rewards for the start-up.
 “We have been able to network with brilliant minds, form media-connections and have been given the opportunity to join various networking events.
 Our team is grateful for this platform to learn and grow.”

 The start-up is named after its product.
 “Clearbot is an AI-[artificial intelligence] driven swarm robotics system,” Mr Gupta explained.
 The system comprises floating trash baskets with cameras, solar-powered motors, on-board computers and a networking system linking them together.